MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 ---
 # Making and taking calls in Dynamics 365 Remote Assist on HoloLens

-When using Remote Assist on HoloLens:
-* You can collaborate with a Teams desktop user in a one-to-one call, group call, or meeting scheduled using Microsoft Teams or Outlook
-* You can collaborate with a Teams mobile user in a one-to-one call
-* You **cannot** collaborate with a Remote Assist user (neither Remote Assist HoloLens user nor Remote Assist mobile user)
+## Definitions

 A **one-to-one call** includes two participants.
 For example, if you’re repairing a machine and need help on-the-go, you can make a one-to-one call to a remote collaborator who uses Teams.

 A **group call** includes three or more participants.
 For example, if you’re inspecting an asset in a one-to-one call but need a third person’s expertise, any participant can add the third person to the call to form a group call.

 A **meeting** is a call scheduled using Teams or Outlook.
 It can include any number of participants.
 For example, if you want to have a weekly inspection with your team, you can create a meeting so that everyone receives notifications about the meeting and can join the meeting.

+## Supported scenarios

+The following scenarios are supported when using Remote Assist on HoloLens:

+* You can collaborate with a Teams desktop user in a one-to-one call, group call, or meeting scheduled using Microsoft Teams or Outlook
+* You can collaborate with a Teams mobile user in a one-to-one call

+Collaboration between Remote Assist users is not a supported scenario.

 ## Make a one-to-one call to a contact in your company